onnx/models/bidaf/README.md

  Tokenized strings of context paragraph and query.

  ### Preprocessing steps
  Tokenize words and chars in string for context and query.
 The tokenized words are in lower case, while chars are not.
 Chars of each word needs to be clamped or padded to list of length 16.
+Note [NLTK](https://www.nltk.org/install.html) is used in preprocess for word tokenize.

 * context_word: [seq, 1,] of string
 * context_char: [seq, 1, 1, 16] of string